 Similarly, we can visit the souk in Rissani, a traditional town, which was the birthplace of the ruling family of Morocco.
 Towards the evening we will begin our guided camel ride investigating the sand dunes of Merzouga.
-We will spend overnight at our luxury desert camp, where we will enjoy a local dinner.
+We will spend overnight at our luxury desert camp of 16 days tour from Casablanca, where we will enjoy a local dinner.

 Today early in the morning your camel guide will wake you up to watch one of the best and unique sunrises in the world.
 A while later, we will start our trek back to the town of Merzouga.
 On our route, we will appreciate the magnificence of the staggering Erg Chebbi sand dunes.
 After breakfast in your riad, we will leave for the Dades Valley, visiting Todra Gorges known, as the most elevated gorges in Morocco.
 After lunch, we will have an hour’s climb through the fields of the valley, where we will visit an old mud town.
 In addition, we will meet locals and find out about their way of life.
 Furthermore, we will enjoy Dades Valley, where you will have the chance to see glorious sand castles and the astonishing rock developments known as “monkey toes”.
 Overnight settlement will be in a hotel above the Dades valley.